atemitope/Tushot/README.md

 ### Running the tests

 Tushot prides it's self in being fully tested.
-Tushot is tested using [rspec](http://rspec.info/), [capybara](http://jnicklas.github.io/capybara/), [faker](https://github.com/stympy/faker) and [factory_girl](http://www.rubydoc.info/gems/factory_girl/file/GETTING_STARTED.md) gems.
+Tushot is tested using [rspec](http://rspec.info/), [capybara](http://jnicklas.github.io/capybara/) gems.
 To start the test, first migrate the test database by running __rake db:migrate__.
 Next run __bin/rspec spec__ to run all tests.
 You can also specify a particular test from the spec folder to run.
 Run tests with the _-fd_ flag to view the tests documentation.

 ## App features

-*   Creates _Tushot's_for users if not custom string is provided
+*   Creates Shot's_for users if not custom string is provided
-*   Creates customized _Tushot's_for users if given a custom string
+*   Creates customized _Shots's_for users if given a custom string
-*   Keeps tabs of most recent _Tushots_
+*   Keeps tabs of most recent _Shots_
-*   Keeps tabs of popular _Tushots_
+*   Keeps tabs of popular _Shots_
 *   Provides visit statistics for registered users

 ## Contributing